 - Log of changes to ICAD database

 - Brazendale K, Beets MW, Bornstein DB, Moore JB, Pate RR, Weaver RG, Falck RS, Chandler JL, Andersen LB, Anderssen SA, Cardon G, Cooper A, Davey R, Froberg K, Hallal PC, Janz KF, Kordas K, Kriemler S, Puder JJ, Reilly JJ, SAlmon J, Sardinha LB, Timperio A, van Sluijs EMF, on behalf of the International Children’s Accelerometry Database (ICAD) Collaborators.
 Equating accelerometer estimates among youth: the Rosetta Stone 2.
-Journal of Science and Medicine in Sport 2015, Published Online Feb 2015 [full text]
+J Sci Med Sports, 2015, Published Online Feb 2015 [full text]

 For press coverage, please see for example: BBC, Guardian